area4lib/area4/CONTRIBUTING.md

 ## Documentation format

-When adding dividers, it must be added to the list of dividers in the docs (`/docs/div-looks.rst`) as well as have its own docs in the function in the code.
+When adding dividers, it must be added to the list of dividers in the docs (`/docs/div-looks.rst`).

 -------------------